Developmental study of a pneumatic path-guided transportation system

 The bridge engineering statics carry a bidirectional section, the gliding units and the media line at a height of ~ 7 meters.
 With a 50 meter pillar arch distance, approx. 50 tonnes of track weight plus up to an average of 20 tonnes of traveling loads per arch support can be carried.
 These relatively low loads span longer distances than conventional modes of transport in such a slim design allow.

 Up to 110 people per cabin or 13 t capsule transport weight can glide on

 permanently effective airflows to their precoded destinations.

 The 26 m long cabins glide over a 1 m wide, smooth and glued with VHB tape from 3M Scotch and padded Nirosta steel gutter.
 Furthermore, a thin film of a special nano-seal provides an additional gliding effect on the smooth gutter.

 The soles of the cabins are made of flat sliding rings made of smooth and indestructible Teflon (4).
-The rings (5 x 3 mm, 10 cm in diameter) distributed on the carrier layer (made of cork) carry 20 kg at full load; and all rings occupy only a 26th of the sole surface, i.e. 1 m² of contact area.
+The rings (5 x 3 mm, 10 cm in diameter) distributed on the carrier layer (made of cork) carry 20 kg at full load; All 500 sliding rings occupy only 1 m² of the sole surface in direct contact on 26 m².
 In the center of the rings there is a 2 mm hard plastic pipe for compressed air.
 These pipes are embedded in the cork carrier layer at the back.
 The carrier layer (sole) is glued to the cabin.

 The compressed air raises the cabins on the straight lines from the dry sliding friction minimally high in a state of permanent "micro floatation".
 The sliding friction coefficient is thus in the extremely low range of ~ 0.01.